mkslanc/ace-linters/packages/ace-linters/README.md

 ```

-In WebWorkers mode, you need to implement server
+In WebWorkers mode, you need to describe server
-on the WebWorker side.
+on the webworker side.
 Like this:

 *webworker.js*